 Let's roll up the strands with chopped up toffee and chocolate.

 Watch how to braid a round Challah.
 It's fun and easy!

 Make up your egg wash and then final proof your dough.
 Final proof is the time the dough raises just before baking.

 Pre-heat your oven and bake your beautiful dessert Challah.

 See the finished Toffee Chocolate dessert Challah and watch me slice it open... and sample it!
 Yum!

 Access a link on Youtube for a fourteen day by day tutorial on making your own starter - see it!
-Read about it - download a 29 page e-book to help you make and care for your sourdough starter.
+Also download a 32 page e-book called "Make Your Own Sourdough Starter," to help you make and care for your sourdough starter.

 If you need to find out more about sourdough baking basics, there is a discount coupon in this lecture so you can take a beginning course which covers the basics.